 In this setting, you can enable DNS over HTTPS by clicking a checkbox, and By default, this change will send your encrypted DNS requests to Cloudflare.

 By default, this change will send your encrypted DNS requests to Cloudflare.
-Users have the option to choose between two providers — Cloudflare and NextDNS — both of which are trusted resolvers.
+Users can choose between two providers — Cloudflare and NextDNS — both of which are trusted resolvers.

-This, current DNS systems are leaving billion of users vulnerable since the internet is not encrypted, and it allows ISP’s and law enforcement agencies to spy your browsing activities due to unencrypted DNS queries.
+This, current DNS systems are leaving billions of users vulnerable since the internet is not encrypted.
+It allows ISP’s and law enforcement agencies to spy your browsing activities due to unencrypted DNS queries.

-By Implementing DNS over HTTPS, DNS traffic will be fully encrypted from clients (browsers) to resolvers through HTTPS, and it never lets anyone intercepted or tampered the browsing activities and spying on the network, currently, DoH resolver managed and hosted by Cloudflare
+By Implementing DNS over HTTPS, DNS traffic will be fully encrypted from clients (browsers) to resolvers through HTTPS.
+It never lets anyone intercepted or tampered the browsing activities and spying on the network.
+Currently, DoH resolver managed and hosted by Cloudflare.

 If you’re interested in exactly how DoH protects your browsing history, here’s an in-depth explainer by Lin Clark.